ecnu-oslab/ecnu-oslab-up/projects/linux/myshell/README.md

 DO NOT submit any .o files.
 Make sure that your code runs correctly on Linux machines.

-## Grading
+## Testing & Grading

-We will run your program on a suite of test cases, some of which will exercise your programs ability to correctly execute commands and some of which will test your programs ability to catch error conditions.
-Be sure that you thoroughly exercise your program's capabilities on a wide range of test suites, so that you will not be unpleasantly surprised when we run our tests.
+[Here](https://github.com/ecnu-oslab/LabTemplate-shell) are some test cases for your shell.
+You should test your program on a suite of test cases, some of which will exercise your programs ability to correctly execute commands and some of which will test your programs ability to catch error conditions.

+Run `test-mysh.sh` to test your shell.
+You can use `./test-mysh.sh -c` to continue testing even some of the tests failed.
+See [README](tests/README.md) for further instructions.

+The test script does not run tests on pipe by default.
+To test your pipe implementation, run `./test-mysh.sh -d tests/pipe` .

+You are given all test cases that we will use during grading.
+Don't try to overfit the test set (write a huge switch case to match all inputs).
+Also keep in mind that passing all the tests doesn't mean that you are bug free.

 <div id="footer">
   Adapted from <a href="http://pages.cs.wisc.edu/~remzi/Classes/537/Fall2013/Projects/p2a.html"> WISC CS537 </a> by Remzi Arpaci-Dusseau